yeojz/otplib/README.md

 }
 ```

-Please replace "authenticator" with totp or hotp depending on your requirements.
+Please replace "authenticator" with "totp" or "hotp" depending on your requirements.

 ```js
 // For TOTP